findarace/docs/README.md

 Our beta event API allows you to access a json feed of our event data.

-Currently the following endpoint is setup for swimming events:

 ## The Events Endpoint

 Request all event types: